secvisogram/csaf-cms-backend/README.md

 http://localhost:8081/api-docs

-For accessing CouchDB when running the local Docker setup, see [Accessing CouchDB](docker/README.md#accessing-couchdb) in `docker/README.md`.
+For accessing PostgreSQL when running the local Docker setup, see [Accessing PostgreSQL](docker/README.md#accessing-postgresql) in `docker/README.md`.

 ## Contributing